 Muscle spasticity is caused by injury to parts of the brain or spinal cord involved with movement.
 Conditions that

 Prescription drugs can help relieve the pain and discomfort from muscle spasms or spasticity.
 In addition, certain over-the-counter medications may be used to treat aches and pains associated with muscle spasms.

 Prescription medications are divided into two groups: antispasmodics and antispastics.

 Antispasmodics are used to treat muscle spasms, and antispastics are used to treat muscle spasticity.
 Some antispasmodics, such as tizanidine, can be used to treat muscle spasticity.
 However, antispastics should not be used to treat muscle spasms.

 Centrally acting SMRs are used in addition to rest and physical therapy to help relieve muscle spasms.
 They’re thought to work by causing a sedative effect or by preventing your nerves from sending pain signals to your brain.

-You should only use these muscle relaxants for up to 2 or 3 weeks.
-The safety of longer-term use is not yet known.
+You should only use these muscle relaxants for up to

 While antispasmodics can be used to treat muscle spasms, they have not been shown to work better than nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
 In addition, they have more side effects than NSAIDs or acetaminophen.